acm-uiuc/concert/README.md

 # Concert

-Concert will be the new music system in the ACM Office.
+Concert is the new music system for the ACM Office: https://concert.acm.illinois.edu/

-Instructions on how to run:

-First make sure you have virtualenv installed on your computer (http://docs.python-guide.org/en/latest/dev/virtualenvs/) Also make sure you have VLC bindings and mongodb installed

-Concert targets Python 3
+## Prerequisites

+1. Make sure you have Python 3 installed: `python3 --version`
+  - If you don't have Python 3 installed, install [here](https://www.python.org/downloads/)
+- Make sure you have virtualenv installed: `virtualenv --version`
+  - If you don't have virtualenv installed, install with `pip3 install virtualenv`
+- Make sure you have MongoDB installed: `mongod --version`
+  - If you don't have MongoDB installed, install [here](https://docs.mongodb.com/manual/installation/#tutorials)
+- Make sure you have Redis installed: `redis-server --version`
+  - If you don't have Redis installed, install [here](https://redis.io/topics/quickstart)
+- Make sure you have PulseAudio installed: `pulseaudio --version`
+  - If you don't have PulseAudio installed, install with either `brew install pulseaudio` or `apt-get install pulseaudio` (which requires having either [brew](https://brew.sh) or [apt-get](https://wiki.debian.org/apt-get) on your system)
+- Install the VLC media player desktop application [here](https://www.videolan.org/vlc/index.html)

+## Setup
-Run `virtualenv venv`
+1. In this project's main directory, run `virtualenv venv`

-Run `source venv/bin/activate`
+- Run `source venv/bin/activate`

-Run `pip install --upgrade -r requirements.txt`
+- Run `pip3 install --upgrade -r requirements.txt`

-Install redis, vlc, pluseaudio and mongodb

-To start, begin by starting ```redis-server``` and mongodb ```sudo service mongod start```

-Then run ```python3 main.py```
+## Usage
+1. In a separate terminal session, run `redis-server` (to start Redis)
+- In another separate terminal session, run `mongod` (to start MongoDB)
+- Lastly, in another separate terminal session, run `python3 main.py`

-The client will be served at ```http://localhost:5000```
+  - The client will be served at http://localhost:5000